How to buy Classic Minerals (CLZ) shares

 Classic Minerals Limited is an other industrial metals & mining business based in Australia.
-Classic Minerals shares (CLZ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.002 – the same closing value as a week prior.
-Classic Minerals has a trailing 12-month revenue of around $870,829.
+Classic Minerals shares (CLZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Classic Minerals has a trailing 12-month revenue of around $726,839.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Classic Minerals